Speed and Agility Training To Improve Sports Performance

 - “Stride Length”: The distance covered from one stride when sprinting.
 Strength and flexibility are the most important factors to improve stride length.

-All speed work should be preceded by a great General Warm-up and Dynamic Warm-up.
+All great speed and agility training programs should be preceded by a great General Warm-up and Dynamic Warm-up.
 A general warm-up is 5-10 minutes of exercise to begin elevating core tissue temperature, increase heart rate, and prepare the body for a workout or competition.
 Examples will include running, treadmill, jumping rope, elliptical, or bike.

 One would then proceed into the Dynamic Warm-Up